alttch/bma-info/eva4/svc/eva-videosrv.rst

    * - Parameters
      - required
    * - Returns
-     - Next video frames from the cursor or null if the end is reached
+     - A next video frame from the cursor or null if the end is reached

 .. list-table:: Parameters
    :align: left